 General & Emergency Surgery Compensation Claims

 Surgery is often a daunting prospect.
 In many cases you are putting your life into someone else’s hands.
 Most patients that undergo surgery, receive fantastic care and a positive outcome.
 Sadly, however, this is not always the case.
-If you have experienced a surgical mistake – which has left you facing further medical complications, you may be entitled to claim compensation.
+If you have experienced a surgical mistake – which has left you facing further medical complications, (within the last three years) you may be entitled to claim compensation.

 TRUE Solicitors has a team of lawyers who specialise in surgery negligence claims.
 Their experience and expertise can help you obtain the maximum compensation in the shortest possible time.
 We handle all claims on a No Win, No Fee basis.

 Call us on 0344 854 7000 to discuss your claim or fill in our online enquiry form below and we will get back to you at a time best suited for you.

 Mistakes can be made by a surgeon or medical professional, during surgery, which leave the patient with further health issues or injuries.
 TRUE Solicitors can help you make a general & emergency surgery compensation claim if, amongst other things, the surgeon:

 - Left a foreign object, such as a medical instrument, in your body.

 - Caused you to develop an infection due to poor hygiene standards.